Deposit on a House Purchase: All about deposits in real estate

 If you’re looking for a realtor to help you purchase a property, call me today!

 If you’re about to purchase a home, it’s important you know the ins and outs of the lingo, processes, closing costs, what needs to be done, and when it needs to happen.
 The deposit can be a confusing part of subject removal, so here is a list about everything you need to know about real estate deposits in the form of frequently asked questions!

 What is a deposit in real estate?

 Ultimately, the buyer will have something to lose if they walk away from the deal and refuse to close at the time of completion.
-The deposit is typically paid by a bank draft, but may also be taken in the form of a certified cheque depending on the brokerage policy.
+The deposit is typically paid by form of bank draft, but may also be taken in the form of a certified cheque depending on the brokerage policy.

 When do I have to give the deposit?